Passive Thermal Computing Infrastructure

 Months 4–9

-Deploy at Blue River corridor.
+Deploy V2 in a candidate pond.
 Run thermal validation at 1.5–2.5 kW GPU-class load.
-Collect 90 days of production temperature data.
+Collect 90 days of production temperature data across the full unit array.

 Phase 3